-ENG 1101 English Composition I (4 cl hrs, 3 cr) -IN-PERSON
+ENG 1101 English Composition I (4 cl hrs, 3 cr) - HYBRID & IN-PERSON sections offered

 This is a course in effective essay writing and basic research techniques, including use of the library.
 Demanding readings are assigned for classroom discussion and as a basis for essay writing.